SirGoodenough/HA_Blueprints/Automations/door_open_tts_cloud_say_announcer_nabu_casa_required.md

+Works with BOTH Piler and Nabu-Casa tts-cloud-say.
 This blueprint is set up to watch a binary sensor.
 When it goes from off to on (closed to open) it triggers a message to be sent to the google enabled speaker of your choice.
 The message will play after a delay you set and repeat on that same delay until the switch returns to off (closed), at which time it sends a different message.
 The delay time and all the other parameters are adjustable.

 ## 📑 Changelog

+* **2023-10-02**: Add the ability to use Piper TTS.
 * **2023-09-22**: Add silencing ability if the warning never triggers.
 * **2023-08-17**: Add voice ability
 * * Fix language list